Tjaart55/Tjaart55/CV Tjaart Swanepoel Compact.md

 **Software Engineer \| Bathurst Resources Limited** \| Feb 2023 – August 2023\| Westport, New Zealand

--   Development of a comprehensive fleet management system for coal mines.
-The solution includes Linux, 32-bit controllers, JS, Node.js, and cm accurate GPS technologies.
+-   Development of a comprehensive fleet management system used at coal mines.
+The solution includes Linux, 32-bit controllers, JS, Node.js, and differential GPS technologies.
 The system aims to create a safer and more productive environment for mine operators.
 The in-cab functionality includes real-time dig plan views, reporting, tracking, danger-area warnings, collision avoidance, and more.

 **Development Engineer \| Radio Data Communications** - March 2019 – Dec 2022 \| Edenvale, South Africa